-Professor Bee Wee, FRCP FRCGP FAcadMEd MA Ed PhD, is National Clinical Director for End of Life Care for NHS England.
+Professor Bee Wee, National Clinical Director for End of Life Care, NHS England and NHS Improvement.

 Bee is Consultant in Palliative Medicine at Sir Michael Sobell House, Oxford University Hospitals NHS Foundation Trust and Associate Professor at University of Oxford, where she is also Associate Director of Clinical Studies and Fellow of Harris Manchester College.